fdipietro01/MyHeroes/README.md

     (installs all modules / dependencies used in the project - the process may take a few minutes)
     - npm start
-    (it will automatically open the project on the port [http: // localhost: 3000] (http: // localhost: 3000))
+    (it will automatically open the project on the port [http: // localhost: 3000] (http: // localhost: 3000)) -to get a succesfull logIn, insert this credential: user:challenge@alkemy.org
+    password:react

 ### `Take a look`